Sometimes, you JUST. NEED. SOME. QUIET.

 Perplexus (Perplexi?) are magical table games which will keep kids quietly amused for hours.
 CAUTION:- they come in different difficulty levels.
 This is rookie level and I would definitely recommend starting there and building up slowly.
 The hard ones are REALLY hard!
 (They also make great gifts for hard-to-buy-for people!!)

-Puzzle/ sticker books
+Puzzle/ sticker books or printables

 I love puzzles.
 My daughter prefers stickers.
 The beauty of the world we live in is that there is so much choice and availability- you can find puzzle or sticker books everywhere.